-- (3) The Inspector General shall employ such investigators and support staff as the Inspector General deems necessary to carry out the duties of the office within the amount available by appropriation through the Division of Legislative Oversight for the office of Inspector General of the Nebraska Correctional System.
-The Inspector General shall be subject to the control and supervision of the Director of Legislative Oversight, except that removal of the Inspector General shall require approval of the chairperson of the Legislative Oversight Committee.
-The Inspector General may also be removed by a two-thirds majority vote of the Legislative Oversight Committee. - Sec.
-50. Section 47-905, Reissue Revised Statutes of Nebraska, is amended to read: - (1) The office shall investigate: - (a) Allegations or incidents of possible misconduct, misfeasance, malfeasance, or violations of statutes or of rules or regulations of the department by an employee of or a person under contract with the department or a private agency; - (b) Death or serious injury of individuals in the custody or under the supervision of the department.
-The department shall report all such cases of death or serious injury to the Inspector General as soon as reasonably possible after the department learns of such death or serious injury.
-The department shall also report all cases of the death or serious injury of an employee when acting in such employee's capacity as an employee of the department as soon as reasonably possible after the department learns of such death or serious injury.
-The department shall also report all cases when an employee is hospitalized in response to an injury received when such employee is acting in such employee's capacity as an employee of the department as soon as reasonably possible after the department learns of such hospitalization.
-For purposes of this subdivision, serious injury means an injury which requires urgent and immediate medical treatment and restricts the injured person's usual activity; and
+(3) The Inspector General shall employ such investigators and support staff as the Inspector General he or she deems necessary to carry out the duties of the office within the amount available by appropriation through the Division of Legislative Oversight office of Public Counsel for the office of Inspector Counsel of the Nebranka Correctional System.
+Inspector General of the Nebraska Correctional System.
+The Inspector General shall be subject to the control and supervision of the Director of Legislative Oversight Public Counsel, except that removal of the Inspector General shall require approval of the chairperson of the Legislative Oversight Counsel.
+Executive Board of the Legislative Council and the chairperson of the Judiciary Committee of the Legislature.
+The Inspector General may also be removed by a two-thirds majority vote of the Legislative Oversight Committee.

+Sec.
+50. Section 47-905, Reissue Revised Statutes of Nebraska, is amended to read:

+47-905 (1) The office shall investigate:

+(a) Allegations or incidents of possible misconduct, misfeasance, malfeasance, or violations of statutes or of rules or regulations of the department by an employee of or a person under contract with the department or a private agency; and

+(b) Death or serious injury of individuals in the custody or under the supervision of the department in private agencies, department correctional facilities, and other programs and facilities licensed by or under contract with the department.
+The department shall report all such cases of death or serious injury of a person in a private agency, department correctional facility or program, or other program or facility licensed by the department to the Inspector General as soon as reasonably possible after the department learns of such death or serious injury of an employee when acting in such employee's his or her capacity as an employee of the department as soon as reasonably possible after the department shall also report all cases when an employee is hospitalized in response to an injury received when such employee is acting in such employee's his or her capacity as an employee of the department as soon as reasonably possible after the department shall also report all cases when an employee is nor her capacity as an employee of the department as soon as reasonably possible after the department learns of such death or serious injury received when such employee is acting in such employee's his or her capacity as an employee of the department as soon as reasonably possible after the department learns of such hospitalization.
+For purposes of this subdivision, serious injury means an injury which requires urgent and immediate medical treatment and restricts the injured person's usual activity; and -